TheRayFitzgerald/scrape-with-screenshot/README.md

 An *visual* web scraper built using the GPT-4 Vision, Claude 3.5 Sonnet, [Firecrawl](https://www.firecrawl.dev/), and Selenium.
+It's currently in development and designed to scrape array-like data from websites.
+For example, you can take a screenshot of a section of a website that contains a list of products, and the scraper will output a JSON file with the product names, prices, and other relevant information.

 ## Features
 * Take screenshot of section of any website to scrape similar data.
 * Strucuted JSON output.